Springs with Forced Displacement#

 print("Frequencies: ",fft_freqs[mask])

-These last two lines are just to indicate which frequencies are large.
-You should see (both from the graph and printing) that we get back \(\pm 0.25\) and \( \pm 0.1\) as large frequencies.
+Run this and you should see (both from the graph and printing) that we get back \(\pm 0.25\) and \( \pm 0.1\) as large frequencies.

 To get the phases of our curves, we should then plot